Gaurav-Mer/sheet2bill/QuickBill_Flow_Project_Specification.md

 ## 1. Introduction & Vision

 ### 1.1.
 Project Overview
-QuickBill Flow is a global SaaS application designed to streamline and automate the entire client billing workflow for freelancers, consultants, and small businesses.
+Sheet2bill is a global SaaS application designed to streamline and automate the entire client billing workflow for freelancers, consultants, and small businesses.
 It bridges the gap between overly complex accounting suites and simplistic invoice generators by providing an efficient, workflow-centric platform that enhances professionalism and reduces administrative overhead.

 ### 1.2.
 Vision Statement
 To become the definitive tool for service-based professionals globally, empowering them to manage their billing with speed, confidence, and brand consistency.
 We envision a future where the friction of client billing is eliminated, allowing our users to focus on their craft and grow their business.